4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.5-print-columns/README.md

 ## 📝 Instructions:

+1. Use the same DataFrame variable you used in the previous exercise.
-1. Print only the columns 'Name' and 'Type' from your Dataset, and only the first 10 elements.
+2. Print only the columns 'Name' and 'Type' from your Dataset, and only the first 10 elements.

 ## Expected Result: